neo4j/graphql/packages/graphql/README.md

 ## Complex Auth

-Define complex, nested & related, authorization rules such as; “grant update access to all moderators of a post”.
-Read more about auth in the reference section [here](https://github.com/neo4j/graphql/blob/master/packages/graphql/docs/refrence#auth.md).
+Define complex, nested & related, authorization rules such as; “grant update access to all moderators of a post”;

 ```graphql
 type User {